Are You a Nicotine

 substance becomes a totally consuming necessity to its user, usually resulting in what is

-considered by a society as anti-social behavior.
+considered by a society as anti-social behaviour.
 Many have argued that cigarette

 smoking fails to fulfill this requirement.
 True, most smokers do not resort to deviate